-The second alternative would be to design, drill and develop private wells and install the necessary dedicable water system improvements in accordance with DWS standards.
+Water Variance.
+The first alternative would be to design, drill and develop private wells and install the necessary dedicable water system improvements in accordance with DWS standards.

-The cost to construct additional dedicable water supply improvements in accordance with the DWS standards, or alternative private water system meeting DWS standards for the pending 3-lot subdivision, would be putting excessive demands upon the applicant or owners when a more reasonable alternative (e.g. private individual rainwater catchment system for potable and emergency requirements) for agricultural zoned parcels can be permitted pursuant to Planning Department Rule No. 22, Water Variance.
+The cost to construct additional dedicable water supply improvements in accordance with DWS standards, or an alternative private water system meeting DWS standards for the lots of the pending 4-lot subdivision, would be putting excessive demands upon the applicant when a more reasonable alternative can be allowed pursuant to Planning Department Rule No. 22, Water Variance.